 - Once a common ingredient in construction materials

-> - Asbestos kills around 5000 workers each year, more than the number of people killed on the road.
+- Asbestos kills around 5000 people each year, more than the number killed on the road.

-> - Microscopic fibers can become trapped in the body, causing disease over time
+- Microscopic fibers can become trapped in the body, causing disease over time

 - Industry executives covered up health dangers for decades

 - Asbestos is not just a problem of the past.
 It can be present today in any building built or refurbished before the year 2000.

 If you are responsible for the maintenance or repair of non-domestic premises and /or a building owner, then you have a duty by law to manage any asbestos in that building.